England with work to do after New Zealand defiance

 A decision made by a captain to enforce a follow-on or declare (which England did in their innings) is only ever judged in hindsight.

-When Ben Stokes opted to use the follow-on, the first time he has had the opportunity under his captaincy and the first enforced by England since August 2020, it was incredibly hard to argue.
+When Ben Stokes opted to use the follow-on - the first time he has had the opportunity under his captaincy and the first enforced by England since August 2020 - it was incredibly hard to argue.

-That New Zealand subsequently batted well does mean it was a bad call.
+That New Zealand subsequently batted well does not mean it was a bad call.

 Indeed, the fact the Basin Reserve pitch is staying true to its reputation for getting better for batting - it is gradually turning from green to brown - means England could have the best of it when they come to a run-chase.

-The hosts' grit will not have come as a surprise to England, they will have been made well aware by their Kiwi coach Brendon McCullum.

-For the first time in the series, the Black Caps looked like the reigning world Test champions.
+The hosts' grit will not have come as a surprise to England and, for the first time in the series, the Black Caps looked like the reigning world Test champions.

 England are still favourites to win this match.
 They will return refreshed on Monday with a ball that is only three overs old looking to make inroads and limit their eventual target.